11 Best STEM Internships for High School Students

 Acceptance Rate: Approximately 8-10%.

-This long-running program, which began in 1996, invites applications from San Francisco students from underrepresented communities in the field of STEM to learn about science and sustainability.
-A few sessions in past cohorts covered topics such as Python for scientific programming, astronomy, science communication, biomimicry, environmental justice, and California conservation.
+This long-running program, which began in 1996, invites applications from San Francisco students from underrepresented communities to learn about science and sustainability.
+Past cohorts covered topics such as Python for scientific programming, astronomy, science communication, biomimicry, environmental justice, and California conservation.

 Location: California Academy of Sciences